IvoSorokins/TestNG-Automation-April/README.md

 ### ScreenshotUtil:
 - Utility class for capturing screenshots.
-- Provides a method for capturing screenshots based on test status.
+- Provides a method for capturing screenshots based on tests.testOne status.

 ### TestListener
-- TestNG listener class responsible for capturing screenshots on test success and failure.
+- TestNG listener class responsible for capturing screenshots on tests.testOne success and failure.
 - Implements ITestListener interface.

 ### Helpers
 - Utility class containing helper methods for actions with elements.

 ### DriverSetup
-- Utility class for setting up and tearing down the Appium Driver before and after test execution.
+- Utility class for setting up and tearing down the Appium Driver before and after tests.testOne execution.
 - Initializes the driver and performs necessary configurations.

 ### Global Variables